Savory/docs/src/fundamentals/custom-injectables.md

 ];
 ```

 Now that we see this explicit construction, we can understand the registration process.
 Here, we are clearly associating the token `TodoService` with the class `TodoService`.

+::: warning **Notice**
+Class tokens work at runtime, but `token` is currently typed as `string`, so
+TypeScript will complain when you write one explicitly.
+Until the type is
+widened, prefer a string constant as the token when you write the long form
+yourself, and keep the `injectables: [TodoService]` short-hand for classes.
-The short-hand notation is merely a convenience to simplify the most common use-case, where the token is used to request an instance of a class by the same name.
+::: The short-hand notation is merely a convenience to simplify the most common use-case, where the token is used to request an instance of a class by the same name.

 ## Custom injectables